Axia-Tech/AXIA-wiki/docs/learn/learn-wasm.md

 slug: ../learn-wasm
 ---

-WebAssembly is used in AXIASolar and Substrate as the compilation target for the runtime.
+WebAssembly is used in AXIACoin and Substrate as the compilation target for the runtime.

 ## What is WebAssembly?